-I struggle to contain my excitement.
-Up until now I was looking forward only to a train trip.
+I struggled to contain my excitement.
+Until now I had only been looking forward to a train trip.
 Now I would have the extra bonus of an excursion into the Superman mythos.
-I join my family on the wooden pews.
-The bustling milieu around me no longer holds any appeal.
+I joined my family on the wooden pews.
+The bustling milieu around me no longer held any appeal.

-Quivering with anticipation, I open the cover and read the title of the opening tale.
-“Superman’s First Exploit.”
-What’s an exploit, I wonder?
-Well, I can probably figure it out by the way it’s used in the story.
+Quivering with anticipation, I opened the cover and read the title of the opening tale: “Superman’s First Exploit.”
+What was an exploit, I wondered?
+Well, I thought I could probably figure the word out from the way it was used in the story.

-A voice penetrates my bubble of concentration.
-It’s Mom.
+“Bill!”
+Mom’s voice penetrated my bubble of concentration.
+“Put that down.”

 “What?
 This comic book?
 But …”